-- Use a Caching plugin like Wp Rocket
+- Use a Cache plugin like WP Rocket

-Which is The Best for your WordPress Blog?
+Which Hosting is The Best for your WordPress Blog?

-I can not tell you which is the best ideal hosting option for your WordPress blog.
-The best web hosting server or plan is the one that fits your current website needs and wants.
+I can not tell you the best ideal hosting option for your WordPress blog.
+The best web hosting or plan is the one that fits your current website needs and wants.

-As I told you earlier in this post, I started with NameCheap shared hosting plan, and after many years, I migrated to the EasyWp Managed WordPress hosting server.
+As I told you earlier in this post, I started with NameCheap’s shared hosting plan, and after many years, I migrated to EasyWp Managed WordPress hosting.

-I did this when I’m certain there is the need for a change in hosting services for CyberNaira going forward.
+I did this when I was certain there was a need for a change in hosting services for CyberNaira going forward.

-Depending on your current website needs and wants, you’ll need to go through the details below to compare each hosting details, advantages, disadvantages, pros, and cons.
+Depending on your current website needs and wants, you must review the details below to compare each hosting detail, advantages, disadvantages, pros, and cons.

-After that, you can now decide which web hosting types is ideal for your blog.
+Afterward, you can decide which web hosting type is ideal for your blog.

 #1.
-Beside WordPress, you can install other content management systems with a shared hosting plan.
+Besides WordPress, you can install other content management systems with a shared hosting plan.
 Like Drupal, Joomla, etc.

 #2.
 Shared hosting resources are allocated among all users of a server.

 #3.
-There is an option to create addons and subdomains within one Namecheap stellar hosting package.
-You can host a minimum of 3 websites in the NameCheap stellar hosting plans.
+There is an option to create add-ons and subdomains within one Namecheap stellar hosting package.
+You can host at least 3 websites in the NameCheap stellar hosting plans.

 #4.
-The possibility to choose a different PHP version, set cron jobs, manage email accounts, and more using web-based cPanel features.
+The possibility to choose a different PHP version sets cron jobs, manages email accounts, and more to use web-based cPanel features.

 #5.
-SFTP, SSH and database access that grants you full control over your website files.
+SFTP, SSH, and database access grant you complete control over your website files.

 #6.
-The possibility to install a different version of WordPress, including subdomains, and have “multi-site” WordPress installations.
+The possibility of installing a different WordPress version, including subdomains, and having “multi-site” WordPress installations.

 #7.
-NameCheap shared hosting server is run by modern network infrastructures and server hardware with fast SSD storage.
+NameCheap shared modern network infrastructures and server hardware with fast SSD storage run hosting server.

 #1.
 All Easywp server-side configurations are managed by Namecheap, eliminating the need to choose a PHP version, configure limits, or manually upload your website files.

 #2.
-SFTP and database access that gives you full control over your WordPress blog files.
+SFTP and database access that gives you complete control over your WordPress blog files.

 #3.
-Easywp comes with in-built 3 levels advance caching system to ensure fast web pages without the need for another installation of a caching plugin.
+Easywp comes with an in-built three levels advanced caching system to ensure fast web pages without installing a caching plugin.

 #4.
-The EasyWP platform is solely designed to run WordPress websites.
+The EasyWP platform is WordPress website specifics.

 #8.
-You can use NameCheap Easywp hosting with a domain name registered with other domain name registrar.
+You can use NameCheap Easywp hosting with a domain name registered with another domain name registrar.

 While it may seem like moving to manage WordPress hosting is the ideal option, it is not always the best decision.

-Examine your situation, identify your website needs, and wants before making your decision.
+Examine your situation, and identify your website needs and wants before deciding.

-Most importantly, look into the financial side of hosting renewal before making your choice.
-Many web host gives very low entry-level price but with a very high renewal fee.
-This is a common marketing strategy in the web hosting industry.
+Most importantly, consider the hosting renewal fee before making your choice.
+Many web host gives meager entry-level price but with very high renewal fee.
+This is a standard marketing strategy in the web hosting industry.